usnistgov/xslt-blender/README.md

 ## Why XSLT?

-Developed in 1999, [XSLT 1.0](https://www.w3.org/TR/1999/REC-xslt-19991116) remains an excellent prototyping language for lightweight data transformation tasks, including some that may surprise even today.
+Developed in 1999, [XSLT 1.0](https://www.w3.org/TR/1999/REC-xslt-19991116) remains an excellent language for data transformation tasks, including some that may surprise even today.

 The language's grown-up version -- [XSLT 3.0](https://www.w3.org/XML/Group/qtspecs/specifications/xslt-30/html/) -- is even more capable.
 But XSLT 1.0 has a peculiar advantage.
-Not entirely unlike the cigarette lighter in your car, it turns out it to be useful for powering things, and it still works.
+Not entirely unlike an AC power port in your car, you may not even know it is there, but it turns out it to be useful and versatile.

 Sticking with XSLT 1.0 for demonstrations, code bases can be small and relatively easy to audit.
 Vulnerabilities of the architecture, specifications and tools are well understood and preventable or mitigable.
 XSLT processors and their dependencies (such as parsers) have been well tested, and their degree of conformance with the relevant specifications is high.

-XSLT 1.0 remains what it was in 1999, but the Internet has grown up around it, and Javascript (more precisely, ECMAScript) in particular is *finally* able to provide the level of support needed to apply XSLT transformation logic flexibly, in a range of different scenarios, to achieve useful data processing operations in the browser, beyond display.
+XSLT 1.0 remains what it was in 1999, but the Internet has grown up around it, and Javascript (more precisely, ECMAScript) in particular is *finally* able to provide the level of support needed in web pages, to orchestrate transformations and interactions together.
+Using modern Javascript we are able to deploy asynchronous, defensible subroutines for acquiring resources and applying transformation logic flexibly, in a range of different scenarios, to achieve useful data processing operations in the browser, supporting display and interactivity.

-Applications can be written with *no* dependencies on external libraries.
-XSLT 1.0 is supported natively in the browser.
-If the feature set or capabilities of XSLT 3.0 are needed, a single dependency suffices, [SaxonJS](https://www.saxonica.com/saxon-js/index.xml), which additionally offers a range of features supporting integration, application and interface development.

-XSLT applications are perfect for implementing along the lines of the [Rule of Least Power](https://www.w3.org/2001/tag/doc/leastPower.html).
+Entire (albeit small and simple) applications can be written with *no* dependencies on external libraries.
+The basic capability that XSLT offers -- casting data from one descriptive format into another at arbitrary levels of granularity, while retaining structure and organization -- is simple, difficult to abuse or break, yet flexible in use, making XSLT applications well-suited to following the [Rule of Least Power](https://www.w3.org/2001/tag/doc/leastPower.html).
 When a code base is small, and the boundaries of its yard (its domain of capability) are well marked, there is less to go wrong.
 Hence the site tagline, "Least Power, Greatest Effect".

-This work is informed by daily and weekly practice with XSLT, and inspired (in part) by research by Will Thompson and Katherine Ford (as by XSLT practitioners everywhere):
+This work is informed by daily and weekly practice with XSLT, and inspired by research by Will Thompson and Katherine Ford (as by XSLT practitioners everywhere):

 - Ford, Katherine, and Will Thompson.
 “An Adventure with Client-Side XSLT to an Architecture for Building Bridges with Javascript.”
-Presented at *Balisage: The Markup Conference 2018*, Washington, DC, July 31 - August 3, 2018.
-In Proceedings of Balisage: The Markup Conference 2018.
+Presented at Balisage: The Markup Conference 2018, Washington, DC, July 31 - August 3, 2018.
+In *Proceedings of Balisage: The Markup Conference 2018*.
 Balisage Series on Markup Technologies, vol. 21 (2018). https://doi.org/10.4242/BalisageVol21.Thompson01.

 This work is informed by daily and weekly practice with XSLT, and inspired (in part) by research by Will Thompson and Katherine Ford (as by XSLT practitioners everywhere):